 Best Scheduled Entertainment: EPCOT

-When you see both Shang-Chi himself, Simu Liu, and the voice of Olaf, Josh Gad, recite the story of Christmas accompanied by the angelic Voices of Liberty, a massive cast member choir and a 50-piece live orchestra, nothing really tops it.
+When you see both Ariel herself, Jodi Benson and the voice of Olaf, Josh Gad recite the story of Christmas accompanied by the angelic Voices of Liberty, a massive cast member choir and a 50-piece live orchestra, nothing really tops it.
 The EPCOT Candlelight Processional is a cherished annual tradition for a very good reason.
-Every three days, there's a different celebrity narrator so take your pick and get lost in the festive and holy sounds of the season.
+There's a different celebrity narrator every few days.
+Take your pick and get lost in the festive and holy sounds of the season.

 We also have to give a huge shout-out to the holiday storytellers who share their holiday traditions from around the world at the World Showcase.
-It is nearly impossible to see them all in one day without hopping all over the place but we were lucky enough to catch Père Noël in France, Zachary the Hanukkah storyteller, La Befana in Italy and the Daruma doll seller in Japan during our first visit this year!
+It is nearly impossible to see them all in one day without hopping all over the place but we were lucky enough to catch Père Noël in France, La Befana in Italy, the Daruma doll seller in Japan and rotating Hanukkah storytellers during our first visit this year!

 Runner-Up: Universal's Islands of Adventure